 By opening up a new project in the Scrivener tool I use (more to come on this tool in future articles), I’m telling those thoughts to do one.
 By ignoring such feelings and breaking ground with those first few words, it means I‘m writing.
 I’ve done it.
 And I’ve started a new journey.
 Woohoo!
 High five.
 Fist bump.
 Let’s shake our ass, or whatever is needed to celebrate this beautiful, revolutionary moment!
 No one or nothing can ever take away those words that set a fire beneath our stories—no one—not even you if you press delete.
 Those first words set your intention.
 They’re magical like turning a key.
 And there is no going back after that.

 Step 7: The Overhaul

-So, first draft is done and I feel a sense of achievement once the words ‘The End’ are typed.
-It’s time to celebrate, and I often do so by making a statement on social media, or by annoying my husband by dropping it into conversation every two minutes, or even telling random people on the street—actually, scrap that last one.
+So, once I’ve completed the first draft and typed the words ‘The End’ I feel a sense of achievement.
+It’s time to celebrate, and I often do so by making a statement on social media, or by annoying my husband by dropping it into conversation every two minutes or even telling random people on the street—actually, scrap that last one.
 I’m an introvert.
 Let’s not go crazy.
-But no matter what I do with the information, I embrace the excitement that it’s finished, and I honour the fact of what an amazing achievement it is, because it is.
-And you also need to realize that when you finish your own pieces of work—no matter how big or small.
+But no matter what I do with the information, I embrace the excitement that it’s finished.
+I honor the fact of what a fantastic achievement it is because it is.
+And you also need to realize that when you complete your pieces of work—no matter how big or small.

 Step 8: The Beta Readers